-- 5.3 Controllers of attending Emergency Services retain direct operational command of their own resources, co-ordination being through the Local Authority representative in major emergencies. - 5.4 The Harbour Operations Manager is to proceed directly to the Harbour Master's Office, St. Michael's Pier, or alternatively, as advised by Harbour Master, to act as the "On Scene Commander" in a Marine Emergency. - 5.5 The Harbour Office will become the Operational Co-ordination Centre, where the Harbour Police operate communications (Marine VHF, UHF, Land Telephones and CCTV) - 5.6 The Port Operations Manager is to summon off-duty Harbour Police.
+- 5.3 Controllers of attending Emergency Services retain direct operational command of their own resources, co-ordination being through the Local Authority representative in major emergencies. - 5.4 The Harbour Operations Manager, once briefed by the Harbour Master is to proceed to the Town Hall Meeting Room to act as the "On Scene Commander" in a Marine Emergency. - 5.5 The Town Hall Meeting Room will become the Operational Coordination Centre, where the Harbour communications equipment can be accessed (Marine VHF, Mobile & Land Telephones and CCTV) - 5.6 The Port Operations Manager is to summon off-duty Harbour Police, DLRCC resources and external security contractors if required.